replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Vendor API v3

 The Vendor API is the API for the vendor portal.
 This API can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
-For more information, see [Using the Vendor API V3](/reference/vendor-api-using).
+For more information, see [Using the Vendor API V3](/reference/vendor-api-using). -->

-### App Manager
+## KOTS

 The Replicated app manager is the underlying technology that installs and manages applications on a Kubernetes cluster.
 It provides functionality such as preflight and support bundle analyzers and collectors from the Troubleshoot open source project.
 For more information about preflight checks and support bundles, see [Configuring Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating).
 For more information about the Troubleshoot open source project, see the [Troubleshoot repository](https://github.com/replicatedhq/troubleshoot) in GitHub.